 |Alma Mater:||Concordia University|

 Gerrod Lambrecht joined the Nebraska football program in December of 2017.
 Serving as Scott Frost's Chief of Staff, Lambrecht takes a lead role with all administrative aspects of the program, including serving as a liaison with the athletic administration and other units within the athletic department.
 He previously served as Frost’s Chief of Staff/Director of Operations at UCF in 2016 and 2017.

 At UCF, Lambrecht played a key behind-the-scenes role in the Knights’ resurgence.
 In just two seasons, UCF went from 0-12 to 13-0.
 The turnaround culminated with UCF winning the most games in school history in 2017, while achieving the highest in-season ranking (No. 10) in program history, posting the first undefeated regular season in UCF and American Athletic Conference history and capturing the AAC title.

 Originally from Wood River, Neb., Lambrecht joined Frost at UCF following a 17-year career in the health care field.
-From 2008 to 2014, he served as the Chief Operating Office for an Indianapolis based healthcare company and from 1998 to 2008, Lambrecht was a Divisional Vice President for Healthcare Services Group, Inc.
+From 2008 to 2014, he served as the Chief Operating Officer for an Indianapolis-based health care company and from 1998 to 2008, Lambrecht was a Divisional Vice President for Healthcare Services Group, Inc.

 On the gridiron, Lambrecht spent two seasons as an offensive and defensive line coach at Valparaiso.
 He played collegiately at Concordia University in Seward, Neb., and also coached the offensive line for one season at Concordia.
 In high school, he was teammates with Frost at Wood River High School.

 Lambrecht earned his bachelor’s degree in business administration and management in 1997.
 He and his wife, Sarah, have five children.